mtandon09/shiny_FI_network/README.md

 # To Do
 - Enable file upload to overlay mutation data
-- Lots of control flow changes
+- Lots of control flow changes for better Shiny-ness
 - Lots of aesthetic changes for the network plot
+    * Legends don't really work/look crappy
 - Lots of UI changes